 - What are your objectives?
-Are you giving an influencing presentation (perhaps you are using the results of an audit project to try to lever additional resources) or a factual presentation (simply imparting information)?
+Are you giving an 'influencing' presentation (perhaps you are using the results of an audit project to try to lever additional resources) or a factual presentation (simply imparting information)?
 Are you using the presentation as an opportunity to open up a dialogue? - Who is your audience?
 How much knowledge will they have about your subject?
-You might have a mixed audience, in which case you will need to be sensitive to all their needs so as not to lose some, or bore others.
+You might have a mixed audience, in which case you will need to be sensitive to all their needs so as not to lose some or bore others.
 Knowing your audience is also important if you are thinking about using anecdotes or injecting humour into your presentation.
 If you are in any doubt about the appropriateness of using anecdotes or jokes, do not use them. - How much time do you have?
 Remember to keep it short and simple (KISS).
 What are the points you must get across, as opposed to the things you could say?
-Presentations should only take a maximum of 10 15 minutes, padding and waffle will just detract from your message.
-If necessary you could save time by distributing some background information prior to the meeting.
-If you do this, explain in your presentation that you are assuming the audience has read the paper. - What visual aids are you going to use?
-It is usual nowadays to project slides directly from a laptop PC via an LCD projector, however you can also effectively use transparencies on an overhead projector (OHP), or flip-charts.
-Make sure any equipment you want/need is available.
-Please contact the Clinical Audit Central Office if you want to book our lap-top and LCD.
-Contact details for the Clinical Audit Central Office are listed at the end of this guide.
+Presentations should only take a maximum of 10 15 minutes; padding and waffle will just detract from your message.
+If necessary you could save time by distributing some background information prior to the meeting or as a handout.
+If you do this, explain in your presentation that you are assuming the audience has / will read the paper. - What visual aids are you going to use?
+It is usual nowadays to project slides directly from a laptop PC via an LCD projector, however other visual aids like posters or flip-charts may be more appropriate to the meeting you attend.
+Make sure any equipment you need will be available.
+Please contact the Clinical Audit Central Office if you want to book our lap-top and projector (contact details are listed at the end of this guide).